day50-dev/llm-manpage-tool/README.md

 ## Updates
-* **2026-01-19**: On PyPi `kristopolous-mansnip` has been renamed to just `mansnip`.
-* **2026-01-18**: `--llm` has been added for easier invocation of the smaller token version

-## Updates for the AI era!

-You can now intelligently mansnip into your context window by setting an environment variable like this:
+Intelligently mansnip into your context window by setting an environment variable like this:

 ```bash
 $ MANSNIP_LLM=1 mansnip ...